jeffam/local_macos_php_webdev/local_macos_php_setup.md

 - Include some required Apache modules
 - Configure [dynamic mass virtual hosts][] via the `VirtualDocumentRoot` directive.
 - Use the `proxy_fcgi_module` Apache module to enable PHP for all sites via the `php-fpm` service.
+- Send PHP requests to one of two `php-fpm` pools - one with xdebug disabled and one with it enabled.
+This is determined by the presence of the `XDEBUG_TRIGGER` cookie.
+See this [simple xdebug cookie webextension][] for a way to toggle that cookie for specific `.test` domains.

 ### Start Apache